Frequently Asked Questions

 The cost of health insurance varies by plan, income, and family size.
-You can see what Healthfirst plans may cost you by using our plan recommendation tool.
+You can see what Healthfirst plans may cost you by contacting us.

 Your income, family size, and the plan you select will also determine if you’re eligible to get help paying for your health insurance.
 To find out if you qualify, you can:

 - Contact us by phone or fill out a form for us to contact you

 - Visit one of our many Healthfirst Community Offices, where a representative will help you understand your health plan and subsidy options

 Healthfirst is a not-for-profit community organization sponsored by some of the most prestigious and nationally recognized hospitals and medical centers in New York.
 With more than a million members and growing, Healthfirst has been serving communities in New York City for more than 25 years.
 With access to thousands of doctors and specialists, you’re sure to find the service you need nearby.
 Each of our community offices is fully staffed with representatives who can answer questions—in many different languages—about our health insurance plans and programs, whether you’re a member or not.